 Clippers' JaMychal Green: Unavailable Friday

-Green (back) won't play Friday against the Bucks, Jovan Buha of The Athletic reports.
+Green (back) was ruled out for Friday's game against the Timberwolves, Jovan Buha of The Athletic reports.

-Green entered the day listed as questionable, but he's been ruled out prior to tipoff.
-The Alabama product will miss his second straight contest due to a bruised tailbone.
-Maurice Harkless and Patrick Peterson should snag a few additional minutes as a result.
+The 29-year-old was considered questionable for Friday's contest but won't be able to suit up due to the bruised tailbone.
+Green will be sidelined for the fifth time in the last six games and is likely questionable for Saturday's game against the Bulls.

 More News